Monday: 8:00am - 6:00pm

 3. Visit the nursery with your child

-We encourage you to visit the nursery at least once with your child - do try and do this as it's a useful way for you to get a proper feel for what a normal day is like, the routines that are followed and the activities that are on offer.
+We have a settling policy which, once you sign up, we will share with you.
+The time spent in nursery is for you to get a proper feel for what a normal day is like, the routines that are followed and the activities that are on offer.
 You can also take this opportunity to share information about your child with their keyworker; their interests, likes and dislikes, special words, preferred foods, favourite toys, routines they like to follow, etc.

 4. Take your cues from the nursery